jessicalanglab/jessicalanglab.github.io/Team.md

 ### Sydney Olson

 ###### Research Assistant
-Sydney is a Freshman majoring in Biology.
+Sydney is a sophomore at UW-Madison, majoring in Biology with certificates in Global Health and Leadership.
+She has been a research assistant at the Lang Lab since January of 2022.
+Outside of the lab, Sydney enjoys baking, running, and spending time with family and friends.

 <img src="img/Screenshot 2023-03-06 at 10.25.50 AM.png" alt="Ryan Moreno headshot" width="400"/>

 ### Ryan Moreno
 ###### Bioinformatics Assistant
 Ryan Moreno is a computer science graduate student at UW-Madison assisting with our computational projects.
 He obtained his bachelors in computer science from the University of Southern California in 2020.
 He has worked in a variety of research areas, including quantum computing, natural language processing, and medical prosthetics.
 Outside of work, Ryan enjoys running, soccer, hockey, and board games.